The Government has reduced RUC rates again by 36% from 1 March 2023 to 30 June 2023.

-During the RUC reduction period all RUC rates were cut by 36 percent.
+During the RUC reduction period all RUC rates are cut by 36%.

-Vehicle operators should have only bought enough RUC to cover the reduction period.
-When buying RUC, operators were required to complete a declaration to confirm that they were only buying enough RUC for the reduction period.
+You should only buy enough RUC to cover the reduction period.
+When buying RUC, you must complete a declaration to confirm that you're only buying enough RUC for the reduction period.

 When you buy your new licence, our system will automatically credit you for any unused distance.

-You'll be credited back at the RUC rate you originally paid, either the standard or the reduced rate.
+You'll be credited back at the RUC rate you originally paid.
 You must use all of this credit when you buy your new licence.

 When you buy a new RUC licence, you'll need to enter the current reading from your hubodometer or odometer.
 This will be your start distance.